teamfacex/docker_search/README.md

 request type: GET
 url: http://0.0.0.0:5000/add_user_bulk

-use: to bulk add images stored in image.
+use: to add images stored in $PWD/bulk directory to the database.

 note:
     -faces in images should be tightly cropped